calyun/Portfolio/README.md

 Sorry to who ever has to 'grade' this.

-I despretely need to work on time management.
+I desperately need to work on time management.